 - We are posting resources — pdf, PowerPoint, etc — on each presenter page, if they have shared their resources with us.
 Scroll through and see what they have shared with attendees and all visitors to this website.
 There are still resources coming in.

-Summer 2025 – Colorado School of Mines, Colorado will be hosting 2025!
+- Looking ahead: Summer 2025 – Colorado School of Mines, Colorado will be hosting 2025!
 (First ChemEd ever hosted in Colorado!)
 If you are on our list for email updates, you will be receiving information.

-In 2023, ChemEd will return to the University of Guelph.
-The conference will take place on campus allowing for hands on labs, workshops and demonstrations, along with the variety of events focused on teaching chemistry.
-It is a chance to be part of a community of dedicated and involved science teachers and educators.
+In 2023, ChemEd wll be hosted by the University of Guelph.
+The conference will take place on campus allowing for hands-on labs, workshops, and demonstrations, along with a variety of events focused on teaching chemistry.
+It is a chance to be part of a community of dedicated and involved science educators.
 Reach out to us via email and/or Twitter.

 ChemEd 2023 will be the 50th anniversary for ChemEd and be hosted by the University of Guelph, returning to Canada where it began in 1973.
 The first ChemEd was held at the University of Waterloo and has matured having established many ChemEd traditions, such as the Reg Friesen lecture, an ice cream social, children/family program, Mole Day breakfast and Mole Stroll/Run.
 The end-of-conference celebration showcasing the hosting community was a tradition that began in its inaugural year.